 Seek Legal Assistance

 If you have had employment issues while working from home, seek legal assistance today.
-Whether its pay, discrimination, wrongful termination, or something else, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+Whether its pay, discrimination, wrongful termination, or something else, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.